nathaniel-may/scala-fusion/README.md

 ```

 ## Comparison
 Although the usage is similar to `SeqView` in Scala 2.13+ and the resulting optimizations are similar, the implementation itself is very different.
+SeqView is implemented imperatively, while scala-fusion is written functionally but generates an efficient imperative instruction set at compile time.

 ```scala
 import Fused._